A projection based approach for interactive fixed effects panel data models: Asymptotic Properties

 Assumption \ref{asum6} is standard in factor analysis \citep{Bai2003,Stock-Watson2002,Fan-Liao-Wang2016}.
 Part (i) is standard in partially linear models \citep{AHMADLEELAHANONLI:2005, Hardle2000}.
-The independence assumption between $\mathbf u_t$ and $\left\{\mathbf{\ddot{X}}_i, \boldsymbol\xi_t\right\}$ can be relaxed by allowing for conditional independence.
+The independence assumption between $\mathbf u_t$ and $\{\mathbf{Z}_i, \boldsymbol\xi_t\}$ can be relaxed by allowing for conditional independence.
 Part (iii) is a strong mixing condition for the weak temporal dependence of $\{\boldsymbol\xi_t,\mathbf u_t,\mathbf{f}_t\}$, whereas (iv) imposes weak cross-sectional dependence in $\{u_{it}\}_{i\leq N, t\leq T}$.
-Note that condition (ii) is usually satisfied when the covariance matrix of the error term $u_{it}$ is sufficiently sparse under the strong mixing condition and it is commonly imposed for high-dimensional factor analysis.
-Finally, (v) ensures that the tails of $u_{it}$ and $f_{kt}$ are exponential and thus sufficiently light.
-Nevertheless, this latter condition is not required to obtain the consistency of the proposed estimator.
-It is only necessary to obtain the asymptotic distribution of $\boldsymbol{\boldsymbol{\widehat{\boldsymbol{\beta}}}}$ and the consistency of the proposed estimators for the interactive fixed effects components.
+This condition is usually satisfied when the covariance matrix of the error term $u_{it}$ is sufficiently sparse under the strong mixing condition and it is commonly imposed for high-dimensional factor analysis.